nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ### 2.5  Make all objects and bands have identical time arrays (uniform length and spacing)

 It is very hard to find time-domain ML algorithms which can handle non uniform length datasets.
-Therefore we make them uniform using Pandas [reindex](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.reindex.html) which fills in the uniform length arrays with values according to the method chosen by the user.
-We implement a nearest neighbor to fill the arrays.
+Therefore we make them uniform by interpolating using KNN from scikit-learn which fills in the uniform length arrays with a final frequency chosen by the user.
+We choose KNN as very straightforward.
+This functional also shows the framework in case the user wants to choose a different scikit-learn function to do the interpolation.

-try a sklearn regressor to fit the shape of the light curve and do interpolation

-Potential other options for uniformizing the time series dataset:
-- pandas.dataframe.interpolate with many methods

 ```{code-cell} ipython3
 #what does the dataframe look like at this point in the code?